Voting at a Polling Place

 What if I have a problem?

-vote on a provisional ballot.
-Your vote will count if election officials determine that you are eligible to vote in person on election day.
+vote a provisional ballot.
+Your provisional ballot will be counted if election officials determine that you are eligible to vote in person on election day.